kaboc/dart_errflow/README.md

 of the values, and the latter allows the caller to evaluate both values.

 A big difference is that this package also provides handlers and a logger to enable errors to be handled more easily in a unified manner.
+It makes it possible that error handling is centralized.

 ## Usage